jupyter/docker-stacks/docs/using/selecting.md

 `jupyter/docker-stacks-foundation` is a small image supporting a majority of [options common across all core stacks](common.md).
 It is the basis for all other stacks on which Jupyter-related applications can be built (e.g., kernel-based containers, [nbclient](https://github.com/jupyter/nbclient) applications, etc.).
-As such, it does not contain application-level software like JupyterLab, Jupyter Notebook or JupyterHub.
+As such, it does not contain application-level software like JupyterLab, Jupyter Notebook, or JupyterHub.

 It contains: